ChaCha20-Poly1305: Salsa20-Poly1305 and XSalsa20-Poly1305

+Reduced-round variants

+ChaCha20 can be replaced with its reduced-round variants ChaCha12 and ChaCha8, yielding ChaCha12-Poly1305 and ChaCha8-Poly1305.
+The same modification can be applied to XChaCha20-Poly1305.
+These are implemented by the RustCrypto team and not standardized.

 Use

-ChaCha20-Poly1305 is used in IPsec, SSH, TLS 1.2, DTLS 1.2, TLS 1.3, QUIC, WireGuard, S/MIME 4.0, OTRv4 and multiple other protocols.
-It is used in Software like Borg 2.0 as standard data encryption.
-Among others, it is implemented in OpenSSL, OpenSSH and libsodium.
+ChaCha20-Poly1305 is used in IPsec, SSH, TLS 1.2, DTLS 1.2, TLS 1.3, WireGuard, S/MIME 4.0, OTRv4 and multiple other protocols and implemented in OpenSSL and libsodium.
+Additionally, the algorithm is used in the backup software Borg in order to provide standard data encryption and in the copy-on-write filesystem Bcachefs for the purpose of optional whole filesystem encryption.
+It's also one of the encryption traffic methods of V2Ray.

 Performance

-ChaCha20-Poly1305 usually offers better performance than the more prevalent AES-GCM algorithm on systems where the CPU(s) does not feature the AES-NI instruction set extension.
+ChaCha20-Poly1305 usually offers better performance than the more prevalent AES-GCM algorithm, except on systems where the CPU(s) have the AES-NI instruction set extension.
 As a result, ChaCha20-Poly1305 is sometimes preferred over AES-GCM due to its similar levels of security and in certain use cases involving mobile devices, which mostly use ARM-based CPUs.
+Because ChaCha20-Poly1305 has less overhead than AES-GCM, ChaCha20-Poly1305 on mobile devices may consume less power than AES-GCM.

 Security

-The ChaCha20-Poly1305 construction is proven secure in the standard model and the ideal permutation model, for the single- and multi-user setting.
+The ChaCha20-Poly1305 construction is generally secure in the standard model and the ideal permutation model, for the single- and multi-user setting.
 However, similarly to GCM, the security relies on choosing a unique nonce for every message encrypted.
 Compared to AES-GCM, implementations of ChaCha20-Poly1305 are less vulnerable to timing attacks.

+To be noted, when the SSH protocol uses ChaCha20-Poly1305 as underlying primitive, it is vulnerable to the Terrapin attack.